 The goal of this partnership engagement is to develop a performance management program that will measure and communicate our progress towards achieving Mayor and Commission strategic priorities.
-What Works Cities, Results for America and the Center for Government Excellence at John Hopkins University will be providing Athens-Clarke County with connection to a network, comprised of other partner cities across the United States, guidance and proactive support based on best practices at no monetary cost to Athens-Clarke County.
-The engagement will last approximately 120 days, ending in February 2018.
+What Works Cities, Results for America and GovEx assisted ACCGOV by connecting our organization to a network, comprised of other partner cities across the United States, and providing guidance and proactive support based on best practices at no monetary cost to Athens-Clarke County.
+The engagement concluded in March 2018, after approximately 120 days.

 For additional information about the Unified Government of Athens-Clarke County's work on this project, contact Sarah George in Organizational Development at 706-613-3110 ext.
-1300 or Sarah.George@athensclarkecounty.com.
+1300 or email Sarah.George@accgov.com.

 About Bloomberg PhilanthropiesBloomberg Philanthropies works in more than 120 countries around the world to ensure better, longer lives for the greatest number of people.
 The organization focuses on five key areas for creating lasting change: Arts, Education, Environment, Government Innovation and Public Health.
 Bloomberg Philanthropies encompasses all of Michael R. Bloomberg’s charitable activities, including his foundation and his personal giving.
 In 2016, Bloomberg Philanthropies distributed over half a billion dollars.